Eliad-S/3d_one_application/README.md

-OUR README:
-pip install -r requirements.txt

-    watchOptions: {
-      ignored: [ ignoredFiles(paths.appSrc), paths.appPublic ]
-    },

 # 3D One
-3D One allows everyone to 3D scan objects and to manage and view their 3D models in one place This project was created using the following technologies:
+3D One allows everyone to 3D scan objects and to manage and view their 3D models in one place.

+This project was created using the following technologies:
 Depth Camera and 3D models: Intel RealSense SDK, Open 3D, Open CV,
 Backend: Flask